Danny02/tfe-run/README.md

     message: |
       Run triggered using tfe-run (commit: ${{ github.SHA }})

-    # The directory that is uploaded to Terraform Cloud/Enterprise, defaults
-    # to the repository root.
-Respsects .terraformignore.
-Note: this is
-    # prefixed to the "Terraform Working Directory" in the remote workspace
-    # settings.
-    directory: integration/

     # The type of run, allowed options are 'plan', 'apply' and 'destroy'.
     type: apply